kevinpanxc/kevinpanxc.github.io/source/_posts/2014-12-15-basic-rubberband-simulator.markdown

 ![Screenshot](http://imgur.com/1z8pH5x.jpg)

 One definite thing I learnt from building this simulation is that using vectors makes everything easier.
-For my electric field simulation project, I naïvely chose to calculate forces using magnitudes and angles which was several folds more cumbersome to deal with compared to simple vector algebra.
+For my electric field simulation project, I naïvely chose to calculate forces using magnitudes and angles.
+This method was several folds more cumbersome to deal with compared to simple vector algebra.